franklia/frank-bio/README.md

 ## Bio Website

-I created this project as a simple online resume while searching for a software developer role.
+I created this project as a simple online resume suitable for a software developer.
 It uses Material UI to assist with the layout and design.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).